ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 ~~~
 dds data put --project "<Project ID>" --source "<File or directory to upload>"
 ~~~

+> There are a number of other optional flags, which cab be found on the documentation link just above.

 > NOTE: As of today, DDS can break when there are heavy uploads.
 We are working on fixing it, but on the meantime, we recommned to ZIP files when the uploads are big (Hundreds of files).